demandchain/developer.offerengine.com/content/v3/get_deals.md

 quantity_remaining
 : _Integer_ The total number of items remaining.

-The full list of fields which will be output for an item based on the fields parameter:
+The following shows the full list of fields output for an item based on the fields parameter:

 * id
 * campaign